AgentD/diy-linux-guide/crosscc.md

 triplet.

-There is also a new directory called `toolchain/arm-linux-musleabihf` which contains a secondary system root with programs that aren't prefixed and linker scripts.
+There is also a new directory called `toolchain/arm-linux-musleabihf` which contains a secondary system root with programs that aren't prefixed, and some linker scripts.

 ### First pass GCC